 Town and Parish councils are the 1st tier of Government, elected by you to represent your community.
 Councillors are democratically elected and accountable to you.
-CPALC - supporting all Communities, Parish and Local Councils.
+CPALC - supporting all Communities, Town, Parish and Local Councils.

 A list of what's new can be found on the Members Home page